tomkerkhove/promitor/docs/walkthrough/use-promitor-with-managed-identity.md

 ---
 layout: default
-title: Deploying Promitor, Prometheus, and Grafana on an AKS Cluster
-redirect_from:
-  - /walkthrough/
+title: Using Managed Identity with Promitor
 ---

 ## Introduction

 This walkthrough will allow you to deploy a full AKS cluster and connect your Prometheus instance to Azure Monitoring through Promitor, without having to manage and secure any sensitive password.

 This walkthrough is almost the same as [Deploying Promitor, Prometheus, and Grafana on an AKS Cluster](/scrape-promitor-with-prometheus-on-azure-kubernetes-service) but using a **managed identity** instead of a **service principal**.